OKStateACM/ReactCodelab/4 - Props.md

 <MyChildComponent foo={num} />
 ```

 What information do our `<Post/>` components need from `<App/>`?
 They need the URL for their posters' avatar, they need their posters' name, they need their posters' unique identifier so that the names can link to the posters' profile, and they need the actual contents of the status.
-That makes five props:
+That makes six props:

-* `key`, which is required whenever you're injecting a list of child components
+* `key`, which is required whenever you're injecting a list of child components, but that we as developers don't actually have access to

+* `id`, which is our own version of the post's unique identifier

 * `avatar`, which represents the poster's avatar URL